malcsi/netlify-eleventy-test/posts/javascript-task.md

 }
 document.write('Should I wear a coat if the temp is less than 50: ' + temperatureFunction(40));</code>

-  OUTPUT: Should I wear a coat if the temp is less than 50: YES!
+  <em>OUTPUT: Should I wear a coat if the temp is less than 50: YES!</em>

 <code>
   function temperatureFunc(currentTemp) {